david-asher/electron-firebase/README.md

 * Security and privacy throughout the authentication sign-in and persistence processes
 * True cross-platform cloud-connected application building across MacOS, Windows, and Linux
 * Methods for communication between the Electron Browser and Main processes
-* Authorized user access to database and cloud storage
+* Authorized user access to database and cloud storage with Firebase security rules
 * API access to Firebase Cloud Storage, which is not supported in node.js
 * Firebase Cloud Storage listing and searching capability
 * An example application for a quick start in writing your own application